dygufa/verilog-compiler/README.md

 verilog-compiler
 ================

-Work of the university dscipline "LAB 1"
+Work of the university discipline "LAB 1"